Qiskit/qiskit-neko/README.md

 then run tests.

 If you don't wish to use tox to run tests.
 You can leverage ``stestr`` directly to execute tests.
-Simply running:
+Simply run:

 ```
 stestr run
 ```

-from the root of repository after installing qiskit-neko in your python environment.
+from the root of the repository after installing qiskit-neko in your python environment.

 ## Qiskit Version compatibility